localdevices/pyorc/docs/api.rst

     Velocimetry.mask.variance
     Velocimetry.mask.count

+.. _spatial_mask:

 Spatial masking methods
 -----------------------

-The spatial masking methods below only work on time reduced grid.
-First apply a time reducer so that there is no time axis in the data anymore, before applying these.
-Not doing so will return a clear error message.
+The spatial masking methods look at a time reduced representation of the grid results.
+The resulting mask can be applied on a full time series and will then mask out grid cells over its full time span if these do not pass the mask.

 .. autosummary::
     :toctree: _generated